ricardobeat/konf/README.md

     }).load('./config').env()

 This will attemp to populate the given config values first from `./config.(js|json|coffee)` file and then from properties on `process.env`.
-The correspondent environment keys will be:

-    APP_DOMAIN
-    AUTH_CALLBACK
-    TWITTER_KEY
-    TWITTER_SECRET

-Note that environment variables are case-insensitive, but they are converted from `camelCase` to `snake_case`.
+Environment keys are automatically converted from *camelCase* to *snake_case*, and are case-insensitive.

 #### License